 We evaluate the performance of the induced classifiers based on total utility because we need to take the cost of training data into consideration.
 Thus, our utility metric must take into account the cost of training data (data cost) and the cost of classification errors (error cost).
 We do not include other possible costs, such as the CPU time cost associated with training the classifier, although we do record these CPU times and comment on their potential impact on total utility.
-In future work we plan to consider these and other costs in the utility metric.
 Total cost is defined below in equation 1.